geetpurohit/geetpurohit/README.md

 - 👋 Hi, I’m @geetpurohit, and double majoring in Astrophysics and Computer Science, and minoring in Mathematics
-- 💼 I'm currently working at the Human Genetics Institute of NJ as a Data Science/Image Analysis Intern
 - 💼 I'm currently working at Verizon as a Data Science Engineer
 - 👀 I’m interested in Data Science, Machine Learning, and Data Engineering
 - 🌱 I’m currently learning Machine Learning and Data Visualization